-TinkerTry has become a medium size blog, passing 100,000 page views per month in 2014, with continued growth ever since.
+TinkerTry has become a medium size blog, passing 100,000 page views per month in 2014.
 As any blogger that begins as a hobbyist soon learns, once popularity is achieved, keeping everything running quickly and reliably that takes a bit more than cheap shared web hosting can possibly provide.
 Below, you'll find a list of the components in the "engine" that's running TinkerTry.com.
 I think you'll find this list helpful, since I have have experimented with a lot of other web hosts and CDNs since the site was launched way back in June of 2011, learning from many growing pains along the way.
 While this combination works for TinkerTry, I cannot claim to know whether these service providers are the best your blog, since every site has different bottlenecks and requirements.
 In other words, your speeds will vary.

 If you're interested checking out what this site, or any site, uses "under the hood," simply head on over to builtwith.com/tinkertry.com.